git-bug/git-bug/README.md

 The web UI interact with the backend through a GraphQL API.
 The schema is available [here](graphql/schema.graphql).

-Note: the compiled web UI is not commited in git for now so you will have to install npm packages and build it before compiling the go binary.

 ## Internals

 Interested by how it works ?
 Have a look at the [data model](doc/model.md).